Skip to: Navigation | Content | Footer

 Examples of common situations where the new rule applies are shown below.
 In each of the diagrams below the RED car with the dotted arrow has to give way to the GREEN car with the solid arrow:

-a) Both vehicles facing each other with no signs or signals (neither vehicle is controlled)
+a) Both vehicles facing each other with no signs or signals

-New rules from 25 March 2012: Vehicle turning right has to give way (both vehicles controlled by a Give Way sign).
+Vehicle turning right has to give way

-c) Both vehicles facing Stop signs
+b) Both vehicles facing give way signs

 d) Both vehicles facing green traffic signals

-Change 2: The uncontrolled T-intersections rule ('uncontrolled' means when there are no signs or signals to tell you what to do)
+Uncontrolled means when there are no signs or signals to tell you what to do.

 Think: Top of the T goes before me.